ewang2002/ewang2002/README.md

 $$\boxed{\bigstar \quad \texttt{println!("Hello ✧ World!");} \quad \bigstar}$$

-I'm Edward, a ~~third~~ fourth year undergraduate student at the [University of California San Diego](http://ucsd.edu/) majoring in [Mathematics & Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).
+I'm Edward, a fourth year undergraduate student at the [University of California San Diego](http://ucsd.edu/) majoring in [Mathematics & Computer Science](https://math.ucsd.edu/students/undergraduate/ma30-math-computer-science-b-s/).

 Currently,
 - I'm working on several personal projects relating to UCSD's enrollment system.
 - I'm a software engineer intern and will be taking the Fall 2023 quarter off from UCSD.

+In the near future,
+- I will be an instructional assistant for an introduction to programming course for the Winter 2024 quarter.

 <details>
 <summary>More Information.</summary>